Personal Effectiveness

 WELLBEING AND THE DOCTORAL RESEARCHER

-This is an online workshop that aims to explore wellbeing in the Doctoral Researcher experience at the University of Westminster.
+This is a workshop that aims to explore wellbeing in the Doctoral Researcher experience at the University of Westminster.
 The PhD journey can often be lonely and isolating and aside from the demands of actually being a Doctoral Researcher, real life can also intervene.
 How do we navigate the experience of doing the research whilst also taking care of ourselves?
 ‘Self-care’ has now entered the lexicon of everyday language, but how might it be especially important whilst being a Doctoral Researcher?
 We will be addressing these issues and a special focus will be given to the particular demands that doing a PhD makes on our sense of ourselves.

 The format of this workshop will give time for working in pairs, small groups and as a whole group, and focus on each of the four higher-order themes identified by Hazell et al (2020):